TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/06_lesson/project_canada.md

     ```python
     A Day in Quarantine:
     It was a beautiful day in Coquitlam.
 Our hero Shawn Mendes was not allowed to leave the house.
-    The only place our hero sent to for groceries was Rocky Point Ice Cream Shop.
+    The only place our hero went to for groceries was Rocky Point Ice Cream Shop.
     Today was shopping day.
 Shawn quickly walked out with a cyan face mask, and Nike shoes.
     Suddenly a slimy donut appeared out of nowhere!!!
     Our hero foolishly pranced all the way home to post on instagram.